kelvinjdel/project/Projects/Mugu/Mugu.md

 Currently working on Neovim environment stuff to close out the day.
 I will get back to working on this tomorrow as well.

+Week 3 update:
+I bought some assorted ICs to play with and will be aiming to get a Mugu test run going today :3